AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: Experiments

-The computational complexity of AKE-GNN is $O\left(NLd^3\right)$, where $N$ is the number of iterations, $L$ is the number of GNN layers, and $d$ is embedding dimension.
-Note that $N$ is usually small, for example, we set 3 in our experiments of AKE-GNN.
+\paragraph{Discussion of computational complexity.} The computational complexity of AKE-GNN is $O\left(NLd^3\right)$, where $N$ is the number of iterations, $L$ is the number of GNN layers, and $d$ is the embedding dimension.
+Note that $N$ is usually small, and we set 3 in our experiments.
 The time cost of AKE-GNN is acceptable compared with multi-epoch training of GNNs, because the adaptive parameter exchange only executes once before the re-training of GNNs.
-We also conduct ablations on the large paper citation network~(OGBn-Arxiv) using GCNII~\cite{chen2020simple} to investigate the time consumption overhead of AKE-GNN.
-We set the hidden dimension sizes as 64, 128, and 256 to examine the scalability of AKE-GNN.
-We can find that the time cost of the adaptive parameter exchange is substantially less than that in the training phase.
+We conduct ablations on the large paper citation network~(\emph{OGBn-Arxiv}) using GCNII~\cite{chen2020simple} to investigate the time consumption overhead of AKE-GNN.
+We set the hidden dimension sizes as 64, 128, and 256.
+As shown in Table~\ref{tab:time}, the time cost of the adaptive parameter exchange is substantially less than that in the training phase, which indicates that the bottleneck of AKE-GNN still depends on the training of GNNs rather than the adaptive parameter exchange.